 Name Age Positions Employment Date

 Interim President and Chief Executive

 Jason Keefer(1) 46 Officer February 2014

-Linda L. Chang 52 Chief Financial Officer May 2017
+Joel Rogers(2) 56 Interim Chief Financial Officer October 2017

 Alla Danilkovitch, Ph.D.
 54 Chief Scientific Officer April 2003

-(1) Linda Palczuk, our former President and Chief Executive Officer, resigned from the Company, effective as of February 9, 2018.
-Jason Keefer is currently serving as our Interim President and Chief Executive Officer and has been employed by the Company since February 2014.
+- (1) Linda Palczuk, our former President and Chief Executive Officer, resigned from the Company, effective as of February 9, 2018.
+Jason Keefer is currently serving as our Interim President and Chief Executive Officer and has been employed by the Company since February 2014. - Linda L. Chang, our former Chief Financial Officer, resigned from the Company, effective as of May 9, 2018.
+Ms. Chang served as our Chief Financial Officer from May 17, 2017 until her resignation.
+Joel Rogers is currently serving as our Interim Chief Financial Officer and has been employed by the Company since October 2017.